 The History of Global Immersion Electives

-View a sample itinerary from our India and the United Arab Emirates Global Immersion Elective.
+View a sample itinerary from our Israel and Rwanda Global Immersion Elective.

 The GIEs take students beyond general awareness of international business issues.
 We do this by cultivating an understanding of global management issues.
 GIEs offer on-site opportunities to observe what they have learned.
 Immersion electives cultivate these components of global competency:

 - Empathy to understand issues from a different perspective